mj850-turbo/michaeljones.dev/updates-plan.md

 - Maintain existing stack alignment (Next.js + Tailwind + shadcn/ui + Framer Motion); new libraries complement rather than replace.
 - Prefer minimal bundle impact—defer heavier 3D assets behind dynamic imports or feature toggles.
 - Keep accessibility checks running; revisit focus states after motion/animation additions.
+- Adopt the journey outlined in the ASCII wireframes: hero → proof strip → featured case study → services → process → testimonials/metrics → secondary work → explorations → contact.
+Use this as the target structure while upgrading components.
+- Default palette is `palette-1`; all new styling should reference CSS custom properties (`--primary`, `--panel-gradient-start`, etc.) rather than hard-coded color values to keep theme profiles consistent.
+- Smooth scrolling will stay off for now (Lenis removed on request); revisit once we have the rest of the experience dialed in.
 - Revisit this file after each milestone to mark progress and capture iterations.